mprsic/performa365docs/docs/howto/view_learning_plan.rst

 **Each course tile contains following information:**

 #.
 Course image is displayed to the left.
 If a certificate is issued at course completion, that information will be shown in a form of a corner banner.
 #.
 The middle part of the tile contains course **Name** and **Primary delivery model**.
 The status of each course is represented by a progress bar which shows percantage of course completion. **Enrolled on** below the progress bar shows date and time of enrollment.
-If the course is completed, that information will be shown as **Due date**.
+If the course is completed, that information will be shown as **Completed on**.
 #.
 If the user has completed a course and was issued a certificate, on the right side of the tile there will be an image representing that certificate.
 Clicking on that image will start a download of that course's certificate.